Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Marie E. 'Tracey' O'Donnell

-Aboriginal organizations and Aboriginal peoples in several areas.
+Aboriginal organizations and indigenous peoples in several areas.
 She has volunteered on several boards of directors for Aboriginal based

 organizations.
 In 2003 she was elected a a bencher of the Law Society of Upper Canada, the 1st aboriginal woman ever elected.
 She has two daughters and a son.